We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-It is rich in several healthy nutrients, but compared to whole almonds it is watered down and missing most of the fiber.
+It is rich in several healthful nutrients, but compared with whole almonds, it is watered down and missing most of the fiber.

-While its health effects have not been directly examined in controlled studies, some of its components have been studied extensively.
+While researchers have not directly studied its health effects in controlled studies, some of its components have undergone extensive study.

 This is a review of almond milk and its health benefits.

 Almond milk is made by blending almonds with water and then straining the mixture to remove the solids.
-It can also be made by adding water to almond butter.
+You can also make it by adding water to almond butter.

-It has a pleasant, nutty flavor and creamy texture that’s similar to regular milk.
-For this reason, it is a popular choice for vegans and those who are allergic or intolerant to dairy.
+It has a pleasant, nutty flavor and a creamy texture similar to that of regular milk.
+For this reason, it is a popular choice for people following a vegan diet and those who are allergic or intolerant to dairy.